Zador-Pataki/Incremental-map-based-semantic-segmentation/README.md

 # Incremental-map-based-semantic-segmentation
 Semester project for the course Perception and Learning for Robotics.
-We propose an algo-rithm that incrementally constructs a 3D dense map and semantically segmentsthe dense map directly.
+We propose an algorithm that incrementally constructs a 3D dense map and semantically segmentsthe dense map directly.
 The advantage of our approach is that our classifier canleverage accumulated information of a scene captured in a dense map to make itspredictions.
 We demonstrate the effectiveness of our proposed methods on twobenchmark data-sets.

 ## Media and Documents
 - ### Project Video